bobot/oci/INSTALL.md

 - textutils

 Of course, opam will take care of installing their dependencies as well.
-Please ensure that you truly have the latest version available of each package.
+Please ensure that you truly have the latest version available of OCaml and each package.
 OCI loves to use bleeding edge stuff.

 ### Compilation step